What is Takfir?

 Correct way of performing Takfir

-The way of Ahl Sunnah wal-Jama'ah is to only perform takfir based on valid reasons from the Quran and Sunnah.
-We should never follow our desires when declaring a person to be a disbeliever.
+The way of Ahl Sunnah wal-Jama'ah is to only perform takfir based on valid reasons from the Quran and Sunnah, never on assumption.

 Implications of takfir also do not mean that a Muslim can treat the disbeliever disrespectfully or attack him.